-You may be entitled to free or discounted travel if your seizures mean you can’t have a driving licence (see section on driving and epilepsy).
+You may be entitled to free or discounted travel if your seizures mean you can’t have a driving licence (see section on Driving).

 The Access to Work scheme

 If you are unable to use public transport due to your epilepsy, you may be able to get help towards the cost of getting to work through the Access to Work scheme.
-Contact your local Jobcentre Plus or visit the GOV.UK website (opens new window) for details.
+Contact your local Jobcentre Plus or visit the GOV.UK website for details.

 The Healthcare Travel Costs Scheme